quixio/quix-docs/docs/connect/kafka-to-apache-zeppelin.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Apache Zeppelin using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Apache Zeppelin

-Apache Zeppelin is an open-source, web-based notebook that enables data-driven, interactive data analytics and collaborative documents with Apache Spark.
-It supports multiple programming languages such as Python, Scala, and SQL, allowing users to write and execute code in a single interface.
-Apache Zeppelin provides built-in data visualization capabilities, making it easy for users to explore and analyze their data in real-time.
-With its rich set of features and integrations with various data sources, Apache Zeppelin is a powerful tool for data scientists and analysts to work more efficiently and effectively.
+Apache Zeppelin is an open-source web-based notebook that enables data-driven, interactive data analytics and collaborative documents with support for multiple programming languages.
+It allows users to create and share interactive notebooks containing live code, equations, visualizations, and narrative text.
+Apache Zeppelin facilitates data exploration, visualization, sharing, and collaboration among data scientists, analysts, and engineers by providing a unified and integrated platform for data analytics.
+It supports various data processing backends and provides built-in integration with popular data processing frameworks like Spark, Flink, and SQL.

 ## Integrations